 If there was one thing to critique about issue four, it’s just that the ending happened very quickly.
 This speaks to just how well Going to the Chapel landed as a story.
 We’ve gotten so emotionally invested in these relatable characters that it feels like there could have been more to their adventure.
 Still, the final chapter of this comic is an ending that suits the readers needs.
 It makes total sense but is still unexpected.
 Our characters get satisfying endings to their arcs.
 The consequences of their actions come to a pulse-pounding end note.
 For all the fictional stress that this book put the attendees through, this comic actually had everything that a great wedding ceremony does.
 That means a ton of laughter, memorable guests, and a hell of a lot of love.

 If you’ve been following the series so far, make sure not to miss the finale.
 But even if you haven’t, all the issues will be available very soon on ComiXology and by order at your local comic shop.
 Plus, it was just announced that the Going to the Chapel trade paperback would be coming out, appropriately, this coming Valentine’s Day week.
 However you do it, make sure to get this book.
-Going to the Chapel was one of the best indie comic experiences of 2019.
+Going to the Chapel was one of the best indie comic experiences of the last year.
 You’d be missing out if you didn’t try it for yourself.